bisforboman/exjobb/Work plan.md

 _What stuff do I disregard?_

+In wireless networks there are several issues that could occur, I analyse different issues and discuss their repercussions but the model will not be built to withstand them.
+Such issues could be:

+_List some various troubles with WSNs here._

 # Problem Definition
 _Here the problems/questions that should be answered or dealt with throughout the project be formulated._